-Barry Thalden moved to Ashland, Oregon with his wife Kathryn to retire in 2012.
-Almost immediately they became immersed in making good things happen in the community.
+Barry Thalden and his wife, Kathryn, moved to Ashland to retire in 2012.
+Almost immediately, they became immersed in making good things happen in the community.

-Prior to Ashland, the Thaldens lived in Las Vegas where Barry was CEO of the architectural firm he founded in 1971 and guided for 43 years.
+The Thaldens previously lived in Las Vegas, where Barry was CEO of the architectural firm he founded in 1971 and guided for 43 years.
 Thalden Boyd Emery Architects, with offices in St. Louis, Tulsa, Phoenix and Las Vegas, specialized in designing large-scale projects, including resorts and casinos, throughout the United States.

 Thalden’s nine years of college education included a double degree in architecture and in engineering from the University of Illinois, and a Master’s Degree in planning in the School of Natural Resources and the Environment at the University of Michigan.
 He also attended post graduate business courses at St. Louis University and Washington University in St. Louis.